About Certainty the National Will Register

-Nearly five million Wills are now in the system.
+Nearly seven million Wills are now in the system.
 This figure grows daily - current growth indicates this figure will rise to around six million during 2015.

 Since Certainty was created in 2006 to provide the first Wills Register in the UK, to our knowledge six other registers have set-up similar services and subsequently over a period of time, shut down.
 Beware when you are searching for a Will or registering a Will, ensure the register you use is suitably accredited.